ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 **Cloud People LLC Privacy Policy**

+**Philosophy**

+Our Company is committed to protecting and respecting your privacy.
+It is our overriding policy to collect as little user information as possible to ensure a private and anonymous user experience when using the Service.
+Below is a summary of the way we deal with information when you use the Service.

 Shhh is owned by Cloud People LLC.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.

 ***Topics:***